tslocke/hobocentral/docs/howtos/create-an-admin-subsite-in-hobo.markdown

 Create a base controller for the sub-site in `app/controllers/admin/admin_controller.rb`:

     class Admin::AdminController < ApplicationController

       hobo_controller

       # a taglib to be included by every controller in the sub-site
       include_taglib 'admin'

       # require administrator to access any controller in the sub-site
       before_filter :admin_required
       def admin_required
         logged_in? && current_user.administrator?
       end

       # the default page when visiting the sub-site
       def index
         redirect_to '/admin/users'
       end
     end
 {: .ruby}

 Now create a model controller in the admin sub-site.
 As an example we will create a controller to manage users.
 The following goes in `app/controllers/admin/users_controller.rb`:

     class Admin::UsersController < Admin::AdminController

       hobo_model_controller User

       auto_actions :index, :edit, :destroy, :update

     end
 {: .ruby}

 Notice two things that are slightly different to normal:

-* The controller inherits from Admin::AdminController instead of ApplicationController
+* The controller inherits from `Admin::AdminController` instead of `ApplicationController`
 * You have to explicitly specify the name of the model as an argument to `hobo_model_controller`.
 In a non-sub-site controller Hobo can usually work this out automatically so it isn't needed.

 Add a route for the home page of the sub-site in `config/routes.rb`:

     map.admin  'admin', :controller => 'admin/admin', :action => 'index'
 {: .ruby}

 In the base controller we wrote `include_taglib 'admin'`.
 This means that the tags